-A detailed list of possible side effects will be provided to those parents, legal guardians and/or participants interested in knowing more about this study.
+A detailed list of possible side effects will be provided to those participants interested in knowing more about this study.

 Will you/your child be paid to be in this research study?

 Participants will not receive pay for their time, effort and travel for this study.